-Region Värmland is our first customer to procure the digital translator Care to Translate for a whole region.
-They have inspired us to this guide on how a region can scale the tool to be implemented in hospitals and clinics in the area.
+Region Värmland was our first customer to procure the digital translator Care to Translate for a whole region.
+They inspired us to this guide on how a region can scale the tool to be implemented in all hospitals and clinics in the area.

 This person will be the primary contact for Care to Translate, as well as clinics and hospitals in the region that want to join.